llobato/docs/docs/other/install-gwms-factory.md

 Next verify `/etc/condor/privsep_config` to make sure the users and groups are listed correctly.

 Lastly, verify that permissions are correct.
 The parent directories (all the way to the root) of all valid-dirs in the file must be owned by root.

+!!! note
+    Please notice that from version 3.5, Factory and all pilot jobs run under a single user (gfactory) to eliminate the need of switchboard and setuid/user-switching.

 References
 ==========